NUInnovation/creepster/README.md

 ## How to run locally
-If you want to run Creepster on your computer, follow these steps:
+Fetch uses Flask, a lightweight web framework written in Python.
+If you want to run Fetch on your computer, follow these steps:
 * Clone the repo and install the dependencies (recommended: using a virtualenv)
 ```shell
 git clone https://github.com/NUInnovation/creepster.git